bingyuzhang/bingyu/research-en.md

  - [Non-linear microlocal cut-off functors](Files/Non_linear_microlocal_cut_off_functors.pdf), preprint.

-   A splitting result in an early version of this article is removed in this version.
+   A splitting result in an early version of this article is removed.
 It follows directly from Proposition 3.1.10 of (_Sheaves and symplectic geometry of cotangent bundles_) of Guillermou using cut-off lemma of this article.

  - [On the Hochschild cohomology of Tamarkin categories](https://arxiv.org/abs/2312.11447), preprint.
 Joint with Christopher Kuo and Vivek Shende.